bbauska/W3Cx-2of5/README.md

     -   Navigate by keyboard

--   **Test in multiple browsers**: remember that just testing in Chrome does not work for everyone!  ;)
+-   <b>Test in multiple browsers**: remember that just testing in Chrome does not work for everyone!  ;)

 ### Adaptability

--   **Media queries**: set media query breakpoints in em or ch, not always in px.
+-   <b>Media queries**: set media query breakpoints in em or ch, not always in px.

--   **Liquid layouts and relativity**: what is your sizing based on?
+-   <b>Liquid layouts and relativity**: what is your sizing based on?

 -   Containing block size? → Use percents.